pbrianmackey/ES6/Readme.md

 ##Setup Process

 - Recommend running: npm install -g karma-cli (global accessibility of Karma)
-- Run npm install at the root directory where you clone the project.

 ####Demo (powered by jasmine and Karma)

 - First time run Setup Process
 - cd ~/ES6/
 - npm install
-- babel src --watch --out-dir tests
+- babel src --watch --out-dir tests and babel external --watch --out-dir externalGenerated (node files)
 - karma start
 - Don't open the files in tests/ as this will messup babel file generation.
+- Files in ./externalGenerated are intended to be run by node directly.
+  - E.G. in the command line run "node ./external/import.js"

 #JavaScript 6 Concepts